Coronavirus economic advisory council examining support options for Oregonians

 The council’s charge is to identify ways to mitigate factors adversely affecting Oregon’s economy.
 Of particular interest is how a four-week suspension of all gatherings of more than 25 people, as well as a ban of on-site consumption at restaurants, bars and other establishments, will affect businesses and workers across many sectors.

-According to Gaston, the council is turning over every stone and searching every couch cushion for dollars to help businesses and employees facing hardship, but Oregon’s only mechanism for relief is using its own revenue system.
-In contract, the federal government can borrow and got into debt to fuel national economic measures to stabilize Americans’ personal finances.
+According to Gaston, the council is searching for dollars to help businesses and employees facing hardship, but Oregon’s only mechanism for relief is using its own revenue system.
+In contrast, the federal government can borrow and go into debt to fuel national economic measures to stabilize Americans’ personal finances.

 Gaston said the importance of the federal stimulus package being developed by the Trump administration and Congress can’t be overstated.